 After all, the finding of objects is becoming something of an urban art.
 Even respectable employed people will sometimes find something tempting sticking out of a Dumpster or standing beside one.
-Quite a number of people, not all of them of the bohemian type, are willing to brag that they found this or that piece in the trash.
-But eating from Dumpsters is the thing that separates the dilettanti from the professionals.
+Quite a number of people, not all of them of the bohemian type, are willing to brag that they found this or that piece of trash.
+But from the professionals.
 Eating safely from the Dumpsters involves three principles: using the senses and common sense to evaluate the condition of the found materials, knowing the Dumpsters of a given area and checking them regularly, and seeking always to answer the question "Why was this discarded?"